 Years ago, I was excavating a small canvas, painting then sanding, working, reworking and layering, until several compositions emerged.
 As I worked a new element appeared, the simple curved line that, symbolically for me, were bowls.
 For me, the idea of the bowl is that of a humble offering.
 The egg or seed inside the bowl is all creation seen as an offering to the universe.
 What more do we have to give than our total being?
 Some viewers of these works have called this curved line a “smile”.
 I like this perspective since it underlines the joy with which accompanies the gift of self.

-When my yoga teacher viewed my work she noted that the placement of the curved lines and egg (or seed) reminded her of yantras.
-Yantras are Eastern geometric symbols used as meditation points to balance the mind and help focus on spiritual concepts.
+My yoga instructor commented that the placement of the curved lines and egg/bowls reminded her of yantras.
+Yantras are Eastern geometric symbols used as meditation points to balance the mind and help focus it on spiritual concepts.
 Beautiful!
-Balance Beam: From the Yantra Series that is presented for purchase is one of the paintings that intentionally evokes the yantra as symbol in order to suggest internal balance and spiritual harmony.
+The idea of the yantras as external symbols intended to bring about internal balance is closely aligned with the intent of these paintings.